Lyndon B. Johnson

 The guy achieved major liberal reforms in a country that fights them tooth and nail.
 Stop maligning him.

 From 1964 to 1968, close to 34,000 Americans died in South Vietnam.
 We will never know how many Vietnamese women, men, and children perished during those years, but the total, according to most estimates, was at least one million.
-Among the dead were tens of thousands of civilians—blown apart by explosives dropped from planes, burned to death by napalm, or gunned down by U.S.

 With the Iraq war spinning out of control in mid-2005, retired Marine General James L. Jones spoke with his old friend Peter Pace, the incoming chairman of the Joint Chiefs of Staff.
 Jones, who is now Barack Obama's national security advisor, had been sounded out for the Joint Chiefs job but demurred.
 One reason: He felt that civilian leaders in Washington were warping the military planning process.
 "Military advice is being influenced on a political level," Jones warned Pace, according to Bob Woodward's book State of Denial.
 Jones's warning squared with other reports at the time that U.S.